blockchaintp/sextant/docs/deployments/smart-contracts/daml-on-sawtooth.md

 # Deploying Daml on Sawtooth

-Selecting `Daml on Sawtooth` in the deployments dropdown menu takes you to its deployment form.
+Selecting `Daml on Sawtooth` in the deployments marketplace takes you to its deployment form.
 Here all you need to do is give your deployment a name and specify its namespace: